What Is Sticky Rice?

 Serve:

-- Fluff the rice gently with a fork or a rice paddle and serve it hot.
+- Serve it hot.
 Sticky rice is a perfect complement to a variety of dishes such as grilled meats, spicy Thai salads, or stir-fried vegetables.

 Notes